 BROTH OR STOCK

 Whether it's beef, chicken, or vegetable, broth and stock are great pantry staples to keep on hand!
 Just buy the biggest carton (or whatever is cheapest) that you can find if you use it a lot.
-Just make sure that you refrigerate it after opening so that it doesn't go bad!
+Be sure to refrigerate it after opening so it doesn't go bad!

 FREEBS' FAVORITE WAYS TO USE BROTH/STOCK